Anyone 6 months or older can receive a COVID-19 immunization.

-If you are experiencing COVID-19 symptoms or have been exposed to COVID-19, do not enter the building.
-Remain in your vehicle and call (540) 464-8700 option 1, and a representative will bring one to you.
+Do not enter the building if you are experiencing COVID-19 symptoms or have been exposed to COVID-19.
+Remain in your vehicle and call (540) 464-8700 option 1; a representative will bring one.

 How do I know if I am up to date on my COVID-19 vaccines?